 In the late 1940s Kay accepted a job with the United States (US) State Department and worked for a time in post WWII Germany.
 From Germany she relocated to Paris, France, and worked on special assignment to the US Ambassador.
 For her entire life Kay had a special place in her heart for Paris.

 In the 1950s Kay moved to Texas and became an assistant to then US Senator and future President of the US Lyndon B. Johnson.

 Kay married Harold Brown, a Texas businessman, in 1965 and spent the rest of her life in Texas.

 Kay Sakaly Brown died on July 24, 2017, in San Antonio, Texas.
 In August of that year she would have been 94 years old.

-I knew Kay to be a wise, spunky, larger than life lady with a “riveting” personality.
-[Pun intended.
-She had a great sense of humor.]
-Kay was a woman ahead of her time and a wonderful friend.
+I knew Kay to be a wise and spirited lady.
+She was a woman ahead of her time and a wonderful friend.